Dick Costolo: Career

 In 2013, Business Insider referred to him as "one of Silicon Valley's most impressive CEOs", and Time magazine named him one of the 10 Most Influential U.S. Tech CEOs.
 Costolo gave the 2013 spring commencement address to the University of Michigan graduating class on May 4, 2013.

 In 2015, an internal Twitter memo by Costolo was leaked in which he said he was "frankly ashamed" at how poorly Twitter handled trolling and abuse, saying, "We suck at dealing with abuse and trolls on the platform and we've sucked at it for years", and admitted Twitter had lost users as a result.

+On June 11, 2015, it was announced that Costolo would step down as CEO on July 1, 2015, and would be replaced by Twitter co-founder and chairman Jack Dorsey on an interim basis until the Board of Directors could find a replacement.
+On August 8, 2015, The New York Times reported that Costolo would be leaving Twitter's Board of Directors by the end of the year or when a new CEO was appointed.

 In October 2015, Costolo was announced as a consultant for the HBO TV series Silicon Valley.
 He was featured in two episodes of the series, episode 8 season 3 and the finale season 6.

 In December 2015, Costolo announced that he joined the board of directors for Patreon, a startup that helps artists raise money for their creative projects.

 In January 2016, Costolo announced that he will launch a fitness startup along with Bryan Oki, CEO of Fitify.
 The two co-founders are "building a software platform that reimagines the path to personal fitness."

 In February 2016, Costolo joined Index Ventures as a partner.